 - A revoked set of ALL the certificates on the end-user’s card (i.e. ID or PIV(I) Auth Cert, Signature Cert, Encryption Cert, Card Auth Cert and the revoked certificates should be from the same issuing CA as the valid set of Certificates)

-The reason that a vendor is required to submit a revoked copy of all the user certificates, but only 1 expired certificate for each Subordinate CA is because when testing the revoked user certificates, in addition to verifying the revocation function is correctly identifying revoked certificates, which we only need one certificate to do, we are also validating the CRLDP information contained within each certificate template.
-Since the expired certificate and a revoked certificate contain the same CRLDP information, we do not need to re-verify all the CRLDP information in the certificates, just that the revocation checking is correctly identifying expired certificates.
+The reason that a vendor is required to submit a revoked copy of all the user certificates for each Subordinate CA is because when testing the revoked user certificates, in addition to verifying the revocation function is correctly identifying revoked certificates, which we only need one certificate to do, we are also validating the CRLDP information contained within each certificate template.

 When submitting certificates to JITC via email, certificates should be placed in to separate folders, the trust chain in one folder labeled “Trust Chain” followed by the user certificates in another folder labeled “User Certificates”.
 Both folders should then be compressed into a single ZIP file with the extension “.txt” added to the end (Example: Certificate_Package.zip.txt) to prevent our email filter from stripping your attachment off the email.